ziye2chen/ziye2chen.github.io/_posts/2024-05-25-attention.md

 featured: true

 toc:
-  - name: Multi-Head Attention
+  - name: Attention Structure
     subsections:
-      - name: Scaled Dot-Product Attention and Multi-Head Attention
+      - name: Scaled Dot-Product Attention
-      - name: Detail about the code of Multi-Head Attention
+      - name: Multi-Head Attention

     # if a section has subsections, you can add them as follows:
     # subsections: